pantheon-systems/documentation/source/docs/articles/organizations/change-management.md

 ## Managing an Enterprise Site's Team

-Enterprise sites with Change Management can add users as either Team Members or Developers to the site.
+Enterprise sites can add users as either Team Members or Developers to the site.

 ### Add a User to the Site
 1. At the Site Dashboard, click **Team**.